 The overall strategy is to maintain a tight control over cash resources whilst enabling controlled development of the potential product portfolio.
-The Board remains alert to opportunities to raising further finance.

 Tracy Weimar

 Vice President, Operations

 Business Overview and Prospects

 Business Overview and Prospects

 ImmuPharma plc is a drug discovery and development company headquartered in London and listed on the Alternative Investment Market (AIM) of the London Stock Exchange (LSE:IMM) and has its research operations in France (ImmuPharma (France) SA) and Switzerland (ImmuPharma AG).
 ImmuPharma is dedicated to the development of novel drugs, largely based on peptide therapeutics, to treat serious medical conditions such as autoimmune diseases characterised by: